The Safest Airlines in the US Ranked for 2026

 #10.
 Spirit Airlines:

 Spirit has been experiencing financial restructuring in the recent past, but that has not affected its safety in terms of operations.
 The airline is under the identical stringent FAA Part 121 regulations as the legacy carriers, and it has a good streak of incidents in 2025.
 The last accident on a Spirit Airlines passenger flight was in 2005, and we have to travel all the way back to September 18 of those years, to be precise.
 It was a rough landing that led to great damage to the planes, yet not a single person was killed.
 This is the sole accident of this low cost carrier that has happened since 2000.
-It was a good safety record and completes the top 7 safest US airlines through 2025!

 When you are looking for the safest flights in us, these ten carriers represent the gold standard of operational reliability and risk management.